Rahullkumr/flask-todo/README.md

 Welcome to my shiny new Codespace running Flask!
 It has got everything fired up and running for exploring Flask.

 You've got a blank canvas to work on from a git perspective as well.
-There's a single initial commit with the what you're seeing right now - where you go from here is up to you!
+There's a single initial commit with what you're seeing right now - where you go from here is up to you!

 Everything you do here is contained within this one codespace.
 To run this application: